Book With ConfidenceOur Safe Travel Policy

 View of Fira, the main town on Santorini

-Today's two islands could not be more different from one another.
+These two islands that we visit on our Cyclades cruise by gulet, could not be more different from one another.

 Not well known, but fantastically beautiful: the Chora of Astypalaia